Return from | £434 |

 Beijing Capital

 Users looking for the lowest fares to Beijing should consider flying on Friday mornings, when prices are typically cheapest.
-Budget-minded travellers will want to avoid Sunday mornings, when prices are usually at their highest.
+Budget-minded travellers will want to avoid Wednesday at midday, when prices are usually at their highest.

 The most flights from London to Beijing are scheduled on a Monday (5 on average).
 You will have fewer flight options on Monday, which is when the least amount of flights are scheduled (5 on average).